rust-console/gba/book/src/ch2/the_vcount_register.md

 tiny pointer left to right across each pixel row one pixel at a time.
 When it's within the actual screen width (240px) it's drawing out those pixels.
-Then it goes _past_ the edge of the screen for 68px during a period known as the "horizontal blank" (hblank).
+Then it goes _past_ the edge of the screen for 68px during a period known as the "horizontal blank" (HBlank).
 Then it starts on the next row and does that loop over again.
-This happens for the whole screen height (160px) and then once again it goes past the last row for another 68px into a "vertical blank" (vblank) period.
+This happens for the whole screen height (160px) and then once again it goes past the last row for another 68px into a "vertical blank" (VBlank) period.

 * One pixel is 4 CPU cycles